 (information here works fine for pix of other crafts or hobbies)

-Let's take some pictures of that neat toolholder that the guys (and gals) in the Atlas or Shaper or Sherline or Taig group wanted to see.
-[Alphabetical order slightly cuts down on the hate mail.]
+Let's take some pictures of that neat tool or project that the guys (and gals) in the internet group wanted to see.

 For safety's sake, have ALL machine tools off and unplugged during this whole photo session.
 Machining is difficult and dangerous enough without adding camera stuff and distractions to the mix.